MicrosoftDocs/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 ## Local Security Authority (LSA) protection

 Windows has several critical processes to verify a user's identity.
 Verification processes include Local Security Authority (LSA), which is responsible for authenticating users and verifying Windows sign-ins.
-LSA handles tokens and credentials that are used for single signon to a Microsoft account and Azure services.<sup>[\[9\]](conclusion.md#footnote9)</sup>
+LSA handles tokens and credentials that are used for single signon to a Microsoft account and Azure services.

 To help keep these credentials safe, additional LSA protection will be enabled by default on new, enterprise-joined Windows 11 devices.
 By loading only trusted, signed code, LSA provides significant protection against credential theft.
 LSA protection also now supports configuration using Group Policy and modern device management.